Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Types of hiking for women can definitely include a romantic get away.

-No way around the fact that hiking is hard work in terms of sustained muscle contractions.
+No way around the fact that hiking is hard work in terms of sustained muscle contractions and physical strength.

 If you've set a weight loss goal and are looking for an effective way to burn calories, consider this fact:

 Here's my take on what hiking for weight loss looks like.

 Forming a regular hiking habit will also tone up your major muscle groups and lead to a serious addiction to the outdoors.